Admission requirements, goals and competences

 1. has sufficient insight into the various chemistry specialisations that build on the Bachelor’s phase to make a responsible choice of further education;

-2. has a thorough theoretical and practical foundational knowledge of chemistry and the auxiliary subjects physics, mathematics, computing science and biology that is sufficient to successfully follow a Master’s degree programme in the field of chemistry;
+2. has a thorough knowledge of theoretical and practical foundations of chemistry and the auxiliary subjects physics, mathematics, computing science and biology, which allows them to successfully follow a Master’s degree programme in the field of chemistry;

 3. is familiar with scientific research skills and design methods in the area of chemistry and has passed an aptitude test in this field;

-4. is aware of the possibilities in the labour market in the event of concluding their studies with a Bachelor’s diploma;
+4. is aware of the possibilities of the labour market in the event of concluding their studies with a Bachelor’s diploma;

 6. is aware of the role of chemistry in society and of the international nature of chemistry;

-7. has acquired an independent, scientific and critical work method and attitude; is able to report orally and in writing on related scientific results and applications; can work in a team; can search for and process information; has mastered ICT skills that reflect the chosen specialisation; is experienced with project‐based work.
+7. has acquired an independent, scientific and critical working method and attitude; is able to report orally and in writing on related scientific results and applications; can work in a team; can search for and process information; has mastered ICT skills that reflect their specialisation; has experience with project‐based work.

 General academic competences:

-2. Is able to acquire new knowledge, particularly in the area of Chemistry.
-This includes knowledge obtained through the independent understanding and critical reading of course material and self‐acquired professional literature in both Dutch and English.
-They are capable of separating major and minor issues and integrating this new knowledge into their existing knowledge.
+2. is able to acquire new knowledge, particularly in the area of Chemistry.
+This includes knowledge obtained through the independent understanding and critical reading of course material and self‐acquired academic literature in both Dutch and English.
+They are capable of distinguishing major from minor issues and integrating new knowledge into their existing knowledge.

-3. Can give a clear oral presentation about academic assignments and research conducted for a general expert audience.
+3. can give a clear presentation about academic assignments and research conducted for a general expert audience.

-4. Is able to work on a scientific team, in which they are able to analyse their portion of the collective task, knows how to communicate the results internally, and can indicate how their results will contribute to the team’s task.
+4. is able to work in a scientific team, in which they are able to analyse their portion of the collective task, knows how to communicate the results internally, and can indicate how the results will contribute to the team’s task.